 As one of the smaller EU countries and a non-NATO member, Austria has a somewhat unique position in the EU.
 Environmental policy and supporting EU membership of the Balkan countries are among the important “niches” for Austrian EU activities.
 But the country has no close partners in the EU, because it is not participating in the “Visegrad” cooperation of the other Central European EU members.
 This difficulty clearly showed during the “sanctions” period of the EU-14 against the new Austrian government in 2000.

-Integration with the European Union (EU) has been far less distressing for the three Baltic States than for numerous other accessing countries.
-Soon after regaining their independence, Estonia, Latvia, and Lithuania had a strong societal impetus to (re)join Western political, economic, and legal culture.
-The accession of the three states, however, had several distinctive features related to constitutional background and settings.
-This has been an influencing factor when the governments tried to solve collisions with the EU institutions.
+Integration with the European Union has been far less distressing for the three Baltic States than for numerous other accessing countries owing to their strong societal impetus to (re)join Western political, economic, and legal culture after they regained their independence from the Soviet Union in 1990.
+However, the accession of these states—Estonia, Latvia, and Lithuania—had several distinctive features related to constitutional background and settings, which heavily influenced problem solving between government and the EU institutions.

 Coalition governments are observed frequently in parliamentary systems.
 Approximately 70% of all governments in postwar Europe have been one type of coalition or another.
 Israel has never been ruled by a single-party government in its history.
 Recently, majoritarian systems like Britain produced coalitions, taking many by surprise.